 The same would hold true with all others who had both wives and concubines.

-4. Hagar (Sarai’s maidservant) became Abraham’s wife before their sexual union and Ruth became the wife of Boaz before their sexual union:
+4. Hagar (Sarai's maidservant) became Abraham's wife before their sexual union and Ruth became the wife of Boaz before their sexual union.
+That is more proof that the point of marriage is NOT the point of sexual union.
+Here is the Biblical evidence:

 Now Sarai, Abram's wife, had borne him no children.
 But she had an Egyptian maidservant named Hagar; so she said to Abram, “The LORD has kept me from having children.
 Go, sleep with my maidservant; perhaps I can build a family through her.”
 Abram agreed to what Sarai said.
 So after Abram had been living in Canaan ten years, Sarai his wife took her Egyptian maidservant Hagar and gave her to her husband to be his wife.
 He slept with Hagar, and she conceived.
 When she knew she was pregnant, she began to despise her mistress.
 (Gen 16:1-4)